kehantan/labbook/docs/buffers_solutions/10_dmem.rst

 Complete DMEM (10%)
 ===================

 * Complete DMEM is commonly used for cell culture.
-The recipe can be modified according to needs.
+* Recipe can be modified according to different needs.
 * Prepare complete DMEM in the biosafety cabinet.

 **Requires**